Mogito Open Access Journals of Oncology & Cancer Studies (MJOCS) Publication Ethics

 Disclosure of Conflicts

-Reviewers must disclose any conflicts of interest that could bias their assessment and decline to review if they cannot remain impartial.
+Reviewers must disclose any conflicts of interest and decline review if impartiality cannot be maintained.

 4. Publisher Responsibilities

-MJOCS is published by Mogito Open Access Journals, which fully adheres to the standards and recommendations of the Committee on Publication Ethics (COPE).
-The publisher is committed to:
+MJOCS, published by Mogito Open Access Journals, adheres to COPE standards and is committed to:

 5. Handling Research Misconduct

-• Unethical research involving human or animal subjects
+- Unethical treatment of human or animal subjects

 6. Retraction & Correction Policy

-To maintain the credibility of cancer literature, MJOCS applies the following correction mechanisms:
+To maintain the integrity of oncology literature, MJOCS uses:

-All corrections are transparently labeled and linked to the original publication for traceability.
+All notices are clearly labeled and linked to the original article.

 Commitment to Integrity

-At MJOCS, we believe ethical publishing is essential to the advancement of cancer science and compassionate patient care.
-We encourage all contributors—authors, reviewers, editors, and readers—to uphold these principles at every stage of the publication process.
+MJOCS believes ethical publishing drives the advancement of cancer research and patient care.
+Authors, reviewers, editors, and readers are encouraged to uphold these principles at every stage of publication.

 Report Concerns or Misconduct